Singapore–Kranji Railway

-The Singapore–Kranji Railway, also known as the Singapore Government Railway or simply the Singapore Railway, was a railway line in Singapore.
-It ran in a north–south direction between the colonial town of Singapore to Woodlands, before heading to Johor in British Malaya.
+The Singapore–Kranji Railway, also known as the Singapore Government Railway or simply the Singapore Railway, was the first commercial railway line on the island of Singapore.
+It ran in a north–south direction between the city of Singapore and Woodlands, before heading to Johor in Peninsular Malaysia.
 It was in service between 1903 and 2011.

 History

 Early developments

-Plans to build a railway line through Singapore had been mooted as early as 1869 by W. J. du Port, an engineer of the Tanjong Pagar Dock Company.
+Plans to build Singapore's first railway line had been mooted as early as 1869 by W. J. du Port, an engineer of the Tanjong Pagar Dock Company.
 The proposed line was estimated to cost 200,000 Straits dollars.
 In 1874, Andrew Clarke, then governor of the Straits Settlements, announced his support for a proposed private railway line named the New Harbour Railway.

 Initial openings

 In 1889, governor Cecil Clementi Smith proposed building a railway line in Singapore, which he later in 1898, unveiled to be possible soon.
 In August 1899, a 24.85 km Singapore–Johore Straits Railway was approved to be built.
 The line was estimated to cost 881,440 dollars, of which 68,000 dollars was set down for the cost of land acquisition.
 Three sites were proposed for the line's southern terminus–Dhoby Ghaut, near Kandang Kerbau, and along Tank Road near River Valley, the last of which was chosen.
 Groundbreaking of the line occurred at Back Road at the foot of Fort Canning Hill on 16 April 1900.
 In 1901, the Federated Malay States Railways (FMSR) was established, which would be responsible for the construction of the railway, and unite the fragmented railway systems of Malaya.